DavePie/MiniShell/README.md

 # `minishell` -- Simple Shell Client in C

-## Overview

 minishell is a simple shell client written in C that replicates many of the basic functionalities of the bash shell.
-This project includes support for command execution, history, redirections, pipes, environment variable handling, and various built-in commands.
+This group project includes support for command execution, history, redirections, pipes, environment variables, and various built-in commands.

+## Learning Outcomes

+### Challenges faced

+- This project presented a higher level of complexity and scope compared to previous ones, requiring a more strategic approach.
+- The project requirements from the school were vague regarding the extent of feature implementation.
+While recreating Bash in its entirety was beyond the scope, there were ambiguous aspects, such as whether environment variables in heredocs should be replaced.
+Answers from classmates were often conflicting.
+- Personally, understanding how pipes functioned was a challenge; hands-on experimentation proved to be the most effective learning method.

+### Key Takeaways

+- Planning the project and deeply understanding Bash's intricacies proved invaluable.
+Unlike other students who had to restart multiple times, I was able to retain most of my code throughout the project.
+In terms of defining project scope, you generally have the flexibility to implement features as long as you can justify them to evaluators.
+If not specifically mentioned in the project requirements (e.g., subshells), the decision to include a feature is up to the student.
+- Although I didn’t enforce it with my teammate, working with separate branches for different features often resolved conflicting changes effectively.

+### New Technologies or Techniques

+- In addition to me starting to use more of git's features and spending more time on the planning phase of the project, I learned techniques regarding file manipulation, signal handling, code structure, and project planning.

+### Code Architecture/Approach

+- Using tokens was a particularly effective approach.
+While other students focused heavily on string manipulation, I found that breaking down strings into multiple tokens and applying operations to these tokens helped maintain clear and organized logic.
+- Modular code also facilitated debugging and the division of responsibilities.

+### In Retrospect

+- Implementing a suite of automated tests would have greatly benefited the development process.
+Although creating automated tests is time-consuming, it ultimately saves time in manual testing and catches errors early, especially given the many edge cases in this project.
+Learning to create automated tests is a valuable skill for software developers.
 ## Features

 ### Command Execution